CAR ACCIDENT ATTORNEY IN SHEPHERDSVILLE, KENTUCKY

 CAR ACCIDENT ATTORNEY SERVING SHEPHERDSVILLE, KY

 If you reside in Shepherdsville, or nearby in Louisville, Elizabethtown, Jeffersontown, Mount Washington, or Radcliff, Kentucky, our experienced personal injury attorneys at the Law Offices of John Schmidt & Associates are ready to provide you with the reliable legal counsel and representation you need.
 We will provide you with both emotional and legal support as you pursue the justice that you deserve.
-Call our office today to schedule a case consultation.
+Call our office today at (502) 305-3499 or contact us online to schedule a case consultation.